J-umpy/cherub/README.md

 # Features
 - Collects Discord messages with metadata
 - Collects message counts and determines usage data

-# Plans
-- Discontinue Google Sheets support
-- Make Cherub ToS-legal, as member data has to be able to be deleted at will for her to be ToS-legal

-- Improve data sorting to allow for more efficient data interpretation for other projects.

-     EX) If you were to use this data for a machine learning chatbot, differentiating between messages from #general and #bot-commands would consume a considerable amount of time
-- Make a new license

-# Next Update:
-More bug fixes

 # Setup Instructions:
 These are now on the wiki!